ultralame/giphy-api-without-credentials/README.md

 giphy-api-without-credentials
 ===========

-Minor tweak of Austin Kelleher's [giphy-api] module that sets `withCredentials` to `false` in the HTTP request.

 Simple to use Node.js module for the [giphy.com](http://giphy.com) API.
 All search parameters and endpoints can be found on the [Giphy API documentation](https://github.com/giphy/GiphyAPI).

+This version is a minor tweak of Austin Kelleher's [giphy-api](https://github.com/austinkelleher/giphy-api) module that simply sets `withCredentials` to `false` in the HTTP request.

 Are you seeing this error in your browser app?